Blubberblub/KuzuDB-DotNetInterface/README.md

 An add KuzuDB.dll as reference to your project.

-## 2. Add the lib building project as dependency
+## Option 2: Add the lib building project as dependency

 Use Visual Studio and add KuzuDB-Net project as project reference to your project (see example projects in KuzuDB-TestAndExplorer.sln).